blacksunfilms/digitlaframeworks-summer2019/assignment5.md

 Headline: Three West Side Communities Saw the Most Arrests for Playing Dice

-Graf: Over a three year period more people were arrested for playing dice in the West Side of community of Humboldt Park than any other community, an analysis of city data reveals, with 87 arrests between 2016 and 2018.
+Graf: Over a three year period more people were arrested for playing dice in the West Side of community of Austin than any other community, an analysis of city data reveals, with 87 arrests between 2016 and 2018.